Independent living and housing

 Challenge Level NLH

-The learner will demonstrate they understand the importance of hygiene and food safety in the kitchen.
+The learner will be able to demonstrate an awareness of hygiene and food safety practices in the kitchen.

 Entry 2 10

-The learner will develop a basic knowledge and vocabulary needed to describe size and dimension, for use in everyday situations.
+The learner will develop knowledge of temperature and knowledge of units of measure used for length, weight and capacity, for use in everyday situations.

 Learners will be able to participate in work related activities and follow simple instructions to complete a task to the required standard.